SenorFoffo/ASLRGlove/README.md

 ## Running The Project

-* To run the project on the Edison, use the following command:
+* :

         ```SH
         ./executable-name | tee /dev/tty | ./tcp ip-address port
         ```
-## Formatting
+## Running The Project

-* Call the file `README.md`.
-* To run the project on the Edison, use the following command:
+  - To run the project on the Edison, use the following command:

         ```ruby
         def hello(str)
           puts "hello #{str}!"
         end
         ```

+* Do not wrap lines.
+In emacs, enable the `longlines-mode` to make your document word wrap intelligently.

 * Do not wrap lines.
 In emacs, enable the `longlines-mode` to make your document word wrap intelligently.